Minnie's and the Coronavirus Impact on Our Communities

 Typically serving an average of 5,000 individuals per calendar month, Minnie's Food Pantry is now seeing a 39% increase in clientele.
 The number of clients is naturally on the rise as we always see a surge during times when schools are closed, however, with the extended school closures, many people out of work, combined with the fact that many items are not accessible in local stores, we see a higher number of families served than usual.

 Your support is so important during the coronavirus pandemic

 Aside from the increase in families needing assistance, volunteer groups are canceling in support of social distancing and many companies are no longer supporting offsite activities during times such as this to protect the health of their staff.
-Donations are dwindling as stores don’t have a surplus to provide as they did before.
 Additionally, the majority of food drives were hosted by corporations and service groups who are no longer gathering, also in support of social distancing and healthy safety efforts.
 Our shelves are going bare.
 With no food drives and minimal donations combined with an increase in families served, the outgoing far exceeds the incoming.

 It is the immediate plan of Minnie's Food Pantry to remain open to further assist those who are struggling and those who are now looking for a place to receive help after being affected by the unforeseen aftermath of times such as this.
 But that can only be so as long as shelves remain full.